Holt Oram Syndrome

-The treatment of Holt-Oram syndrome is directed toward the specific symptoms that are apparent in each individual.
+The treatment of Holt-Oram syndrome is directed toward the management of specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, physicians who diagnose and treat heart abnormalities (cardiologists), specialists who diagnose and treat skeletal abnormalities (orthopedists), and/or other health care professionals may need to systematically and comprehensively plan an affected child's treatment.

 Specific therapies for Holt-Oram syndrome are symptomatic and supportive.
 Depending upon the severity of any upper limb abnormalities, treatment may consist of corrective or reconstructive surgery, the use of artificial replacements for portions of the forearms and hands (limb prosthetics), and/or physical therapy to help individuals enhance their motor skills.

 In affected individuals who have mild cardiac conduction abnormalities, treatment may not be required.
 However, in more severe cases when associated symptoms occur (e.g., fainting episodes), a pacemaker may be used.
 A pacemaker overrides the heart's impaired electrical conducting system by sending electrical impulses to the heart that keep the heartbeat at a regular rate.